Professor Valmaine Toki

 Iwi: Ngati Wai, Ngapuhi, Ngati Whatua

-Dr Valmaine Toki is an Associate Professor of Law, Faculty Chair and current General Editor of the NZ Universities Law Review.
-Valmaine, is of Ngapuhi Ngati Wai Ngat Whatua descent, and the first Maori and first New Zealander appointed as an Expert Member on the United Nations Permanent Forum on Indigenous Issues.
+Dr Valmaine Toki is a Professor of Law, Ngapuhi Ngati Wai Ngat Whatua descent, and the first Maori and first New Zealander appointed as an Expert Member on the United Nations Permanent Forum on Indigenous Issues.
 Before joining Te Piringa, Valmaine taught at the Faculty of Law, University of Auckland.
-As a He Ture Pumau scholar Valmaine previously worked for Te Ohu Kai Moana Trustee Ltd on Māori fisheries, aquaculture and asset allocation.
-During this time Valmaine completed an MBA from the Australian Maritime College at the University of Tasmania.
+Prior to this, as a He Ture Pumau scholar, Valmaine worked for Te Ohu Kai Moana Trustee Ltd on Māori fisheries, aquaculture and asset allocation.
 Valmaine is a Barrister and Solicitor of the High Court of New Zealand and has assisted in cases to the Māori Land Court, the Environment Court, and the High Court.

 Her 2018 book entitled "Indigenous courts, self determination and criminal justice" and focuses on her recent research within the area of recognition and implementation of Indigenous rights.